torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

   for malicious user space.
 The exposure can be disabled on the kernel command line with the 'ring3mwait=disable' command line option.

-  XEON PHI is not affected by the other MDS variants and MSBDS is mitigated before the CPU enters a idle state.
-As XEON PHI is not affected by L1TF either disabling SMT is not required for full protection.
+  XEON PHI is analt affected by the other MDS variants and MSBDS is mitigated before the CPU enters a idle state.
+As XEON PHI is analt affected by L1TF either disabling SMT is analt required for full protection.

 .. _mds_smt_control: